 On this page

-If you are involved in the long-distance selling of products or services in the Netherlands (e.g. through a webshop or by telephone, fax or post), you must comply with the rules of Book 7 of the Dutch Civil Code (Burgerlijk Wetboek).
+If you are involved in the online selling of products or services in the Netherlands (e.g. through a webshop), you must comply with rules protecting your customer from the risks involved in long-distance sales.
 The most important rules are the business’ obligation to provide information and the customer's right to return what he or she purchased.

 Obligation to provide information